 6. Blogging is not to be done during normal business hours.

 7. Some companies have even posted their own blog about irresponsible blogging.

 Notwithstanding the existence of these policies, bloggers do have certain rights to express themselves.
 If a blogger discloses his religion or sexual preference, for example, he can alleged discrimination.
-If for example, a blogger discusses wages, benefits or other components of work or attempts of unionize employees, any effort to stop him from this may be a violation of certain rules and regulations under the National Labor Relations Board.
-Additionally, federal and state whistle blowing laws may protect employees who blog about certain matters of public interest.
+If for example, a blogger discusses wages, benefits, or other components of work or attempts of unionizing employees, any effort to stop him from this may be a violation of certain rules and regulations under the National Labor Relations Board.
+Additionally, federal and state whistle-blowing laws may protect employees who blog about certain matters of public interest.
 Moreover, employees in several states could have recourse to an anti-SLAPP statute in connection with blog related actions.

 Any proactive steps, such as the ones suggested, will provide useful guidance to employees who wish to blog and, at the same time, protect the employer from undue interference.
-Please feel free to call us for further information in this developing area.
+Please feel free to call the Katz Law Group at 508-480-8202 for further information in this developing area.